Man Sentenced For 1982 Cold Case Ax Murder Of His Wife

 Since 2015, the Monroe County District Attorney's Office, the Federal Bureau of Investigation, well-known pathologist Dr. Michael Baden, the Brighton Police Department, and the Monroe County Crime Lab have worked together to further review and solve the case, according to PEOPLE.

-In September 2022, James Krauseneck, now 70, was finally convicted of second-degree murder for his wife’s slaying, On Nov.
+In September 2022, James Krauseneck, then 70, was finally convicted of second-degree murder for his wife’s slaying, On Nov.
 7, 2022, he was sentenced to 25 years to life for the crime.

 “Here at the MCDA’s office, we do not give up on victims.
 We will do everything in our power to secure justice, even 40 years later,” Sandra Doorley, the Monroe County District Attorney, announced via Twitter.